OpenGIS/Waymark/readme.md

 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

 Waymark adds powerful mapping features to WordPress that are easy to use.
-Create beautiful, interactive Maps that you can customise to suit your needs.
+Create beautiful, interactive Maps customised to suit your needs.

 ## Description ##